|Offer type:||New Accounts|

 The sportsbook is often one of the first bookies with prices on an event, especially when it comes to horse racing, you can take a generous overnight price with the Betfair sportsbook before other bookies have priced up.

-Accumulators are also offered on the sportsbook, unlike the exchange, we suspect this was a major consideration when Betfair decided that they wanted to compete with the likes of Ladbrokes, William Hill etc.
+Accumulators are now only offered on the sportsbook, we suspect that this along with other bookmaker features was a major consideration when Betfair decided to add a sportsbook.

-Betfair cash-out was introduced first at Betfair and quickly followed by other bookies.
-Cash Out is a function that enables you to guarantee a profit regardless of the final result or cut your losses at any time.
+Cash-out was introduced first at Betfair and quickly followed by other bookies.
+Betfair Cash Out is a function that enables you to close your bet if you are happy with the offer figure.

 |Rating 2.20 out of 5|